lointain/langchain_aisdk_adapter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/langchain-aisdk-adapter.svg)](https://badge.fury.io/py/langchain-aisdk-adapter)

-A Python adapter that converts LangChain streaming outputs to AI SDK compatible data streams, supporting both AI SDK v4 and v5 protocols.
+A Python adapter that aims to convert LangChain streaming outputs to AI SDK compatible data streams.
+This library attempts to bridge the gap between LangChain and AI SDK protocols, though it may not cover all edge cases and scenarios.

 ## Features

-- **🔄 Protocol Support**: Full support for AI SDK v4 and v5 protocols
+- **🔄 Protocol Support**: Basic support for AI SDK v4 and v5 protocols
-- **📡 Streaming Conversion**: Convert LangChain `astream_events()` to AI SDK data streams
+- **📡 Streaming Conversion**: Attempts to convert LangChain `astream_events()` to AI SDK data streams
-- **🛠️ Tool Integration**: Support for tool calls and tool outputs
+- **🛠️ Tool Integration**: Limited support for tool calls and tool outputs
-- **📝 Rich Content**: Handle text, reasoning, files, sources, and custom data
+- **📝 Rich Content**: Handles common content types like text, reasoning, files, and sources (some edge cases may not be covered)
-- **⚡ FastAPI Integration**: Direct integration with FastAPI `StreamingResponse`
+- **⚡ FastAPI Integration**: Basic integration with FastAPI `StreamingResponse`
-- **🎯 Manual Control**: Emit custom events with `DataStreamWithEmitters`
+- **🎯 Manual Control**: Provides manual event emission capabilities
 - **🔧 Flexible Configuration**: Configurable protocol versions and output formats
-- **📊 Usage Tracking**: Built-in token usage and performance monitoring
+- **📊 Usage Tracking**: Basic token usage and performance monitoring

+## Known Limitations

+- **Protocol Compatibility**: While we strive for compatibility, some AI SDK features may not be fully supported
+- **Error Handling**: Error scenarios in complex streaming situations may need additional handling
+- **Tool Complexity**: Advanced tool calling patterns may require custom implementation
+- **Testing Coverage**: Some edge cases and complex scenarios may not be thoroughly tested

 ## Installation